Book Review Style Guide

-In order for a review to be considered for publication in any given issue, it must be received at least one month before said issue’s publication date.
+In order for a review to be considered for publication in any given issue, it must be received at least two months before said issue’s publication date.

 LALT is dedicated to diffusing and promoting works of contemporary Latin American literature.
 For this reason, any book considered for review must have been published in the same year as the review, or the year before at the earliest.

 If the reviewer is unable to send the review before the relevant deadline, they should email the Book Reviews Editor to either (1) clarify that LALT should wait until a specified later date for the review or (2) definitively cancel the review.